pd-projects/hugo-puredata.info/content/objects/int.md

 ### [int]

-Store an integer
+Truncate floats and store an integer

-The int object stores a number, initialized by its creation argument, which may be reset using its inlet and output by sending it the "bang" message.
+The int object stores a number initialized by its creation argument,  which may be reset using its inlet and output by sending it the "bang" message.
 Sending a number sets a new value and outputs it.
-The output is truncated to an integer a la Max.
+A non-integer input is truncated to an integer (a la Max) so the object can also be used to truncate values and convert from float to integers.

-inlet 0
+INLETS:

+- 1st:

- - bang: outputs the value
+  - bang - output the stored value.

- - float: set and output the value
+  - float -store and output the value,  non-integers are truncated.
- - `send` to a named object

-inlet 1
+  - list - considers the first element if it's a float,  stores and outputs it.

+  - send &lt;symbol&gt; - send the stored value to a [receive] or [value] object that has the same name as the symbol (no output).

+- 2nd:

+  - float - store the value, non-integers are truncated (no output).

+OUTLET:

- - float: set the value
+- float - the stored integer value.

-outlet 0
+ARGUMENT:

- - float
+- float - initially stored value (default 0).

-> see also [[float]](../float) [[value]](../value) [[send]](../send)
+> see also [[float]](../float) [[value]](../value) [[send]](../send-receive)

 > updated for Pd version 0.48